Red vs. Infrared Light

 Far infrared saunas have also become popular recently.
 The heat from the infrared waves can help with health conditions like high blood pressure and inflammation while also detoxifying the body.
 Be sure to check out our post on red light therapy vs. infrared saunas to learn more about this!
 Far infrared therapy can be used in conjunction with red light therapy, but it can’t provide all the same benefits as red light therapy so is not a replacement for it.

-If you’re looking for red light therapy near Sacramento, give us a call to schedule an appointment with one of our expert technicians.
-At Avanti Body in Vacaville, we pride ourselves on delivering the highest quality of care in a calm, relaxing environment.
-Come in and find out what makes the Avanti Body System different!
+If you’re looking for red light therapy near you, give us a call to schedule an appointment with one of our expert technicians.
+At Avanti Body in Vacaville, and Scottsdale we pride ourselves on delivering the highest quality of care in a calm, relaxing environment.
+Come in and find out what makes the Avanti Body Method different!

 What time is best for red light therapy?

 Light therapy works best in the morning or evening, around the time the sun rises or sets.
 This looks like the time of day when the sun gives us the most red and near-infrared light.